-If you’ve been charged with a drug offence, you need a specialist criminal defence lawyer to ensure your future is not thrown away along with the key.
+If you’ve been charged with a drug offence, you need an experienced and respected criminal defence lawyer to ensure your future is not thrown away along with the key.
+You’ve come to the right place.

 Drugs in Queensland